Ceveloper/TUM---CVDLAD/README.md

 ### What can this model?
 Since there are no other end-to-end methods to compare against, the authors simply substitute a part of their network, the one responsible for capturing spatio-temporal connections (the Dynamics module), with other architectures.
 They choose the convolutional GRU in [[10]](#10), 3D ResNet[[11]](#11), and the 3D inception network from [[12]](#12).
 In this way, they obtain 3 deterministic and 3 probabilistic networks against which they can compare their method.
 From the evaluation their reach the following conclusions:
  * Their method achieves the best performance in both the deterministic and the probabilistic case, according to the unified perception metric.
-This motivates both the probabilistic module and the temporal block.
-They are the reasons for the performance improvement.
+This motivates both their contributions: the probabilistic module, that casts the future prediction problem as probabilistic,  and the Temporal Block, a novel module for the network extracting spatio-temporal information (the Dynamics module).
+These contributions are the reasons for the performance improvement.

- *  The probabilistic approach improves the performance of every method
+ * The probabilistic approach improves the performance of the authors's method as well as the other 3 deterministic networks methods to which they compare against.

- * Their method generates the most accurate and diverse futures (see the diversity distance metric DDM).
+ * This method generates the most accurate and diverse futures.

 This kind of evaluation is a bit restrictive.
-How can other scientiSo to compare with a broader scientific community they also evaluate their method on future semantic segmentation with the Cityscapes dataset.
-Cityscapes is not as challenging as the previous data collection because it does not present bad weather or night conditions.
+How can other scientist contextualize this work if the authors only compare inside their framework?
+So to compare with a broader scientific community the authors also evaluate their method on future semantic segmentation with the Cityscapes dataset.
+Cityscapes was present in the previous data collection, but is not as challenging because it does not present bad weather or night conditions.
 It is entirely collected in Germany.
-Here some considerations from their comparison against the two methods of Navabi[[13]](#13) and Chiu[[14]](#14).
+On this dataset the authors compare their method against the two methods of Navabi[[13]](#13) and Chiu[[14]](#14) and the previous 3 probabilistic methods.
+Here some considerations.
  * This method achieves the best performance.
  * The future is predicted for 5 and 10 steps in the future, covering respectively 0.29s and 0.59s.
 This is a relatively high value.
 The works of Navabi[[13]](#13) and Chiu[[14]](#14) were presented for 3 or 4 steps.
  * This method achieves a score of 0.464 mean IoU for 5 steps prediction.
 The state of the art on Cityscapes for present semantic segmentation is around 0.85 mIoU[[15]](#15), almost double as much.
-As you can see, the problem of future semantic segmentation has not been solved yet and is more challenging than the present case.
+As you can see, the problem of future semantic segmentation has not been solved yet and is more challenging than present semantic segmentation.

 Let’s now take a look at some qualitative examples taken from the [blog article](https://wayve.ai/blog/predicting-the-future) on the Wayve website.